-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2019 reporting periods.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2020 reporting periods.
 The consolidated entity has decided against early adoption of these standards.
-The consolidated entity's assessment of the impact of these new standards and interpretations is set out below:
+The Consolidated Entity's has assessed the impact of these new standards that are not yet effective and determined that they are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.